Joshuadrp/LetsGo/README.md

     * Notes taken in notebook.

  * Imagery used:
     * All the images in this website were taken by its author, Joshua Rodriguez.
 The camera used is a Canon EOS RP, mirrorless camera with a 105mm lens and a 300mm lens.
-The photos were taken in several different countries.
+The photos were taken in several countries.
+ * Color scheme:
+    * The colors used were chosen by the developer.
+The idea was to give an "alive" and "fun" feeling to the website.
+Color Hunt page was used to get these colors.

 ---
 ## Features